 Plastic contributes to polluting the ocean, as well as humans as it enters our food chain through fish ingesting micro-plastic (toxins and pollutants included) .

 My aim with my installations is to work towards giving a sense of the titanic problem we have in front of us all and not really take in.

 Plastic is one of our design that hasn’t been thought through.
-Humans have not forseen the gigantic waste that our irrational plastic consumption is contributing to our environment.
-This the problem with many new inventions.
+Humans have not foreseen the gigantic waste that our irrational plastic consumption is contributing to our environment.
+A consistent problem with human inventions.

 Plastic spreads far and wide around the globe and is cause for our immediate action worldwide.

-And reprogram our human habits to buy, use and waste less.
+-Reprogram our human habits to buy, use and waste less

 Facts on Plastic